schubergphilis/regional-network/README.md

 Each VPC will have public and private subnets as is described by AWS networking best practices.
 Those subnets will be shared through Resource Access Manager and all workloads deployd in a landing zone with this networking will get access to the subnets per their respective environment and deploy resources based on the subnet sharing design.
-[AWS Documentation](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-sharing.html) on shared subnets.
+[Shared Subnets Documentation.](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-sharing.html)

 ### Mesh VPCs